rawitat/gtypist_lessons/programming_quotes.typ

 *:SW_4
 I:Tom Cargill
 S:The first 90% of code accounts for the first 90% of the development time.
- :The remaining 10% of code accounts for the other 90% of the developemnt time.
+ :The remaining 10% of code accounts for the other 90% of the development time.

 *:SW_5
 I:Francis Glassborow